MaTestLab > ASTM Methods > ASTM D256, ISO 180 Determination of Izod Pendulum Impact Resistance of Plastics

 ASTM D256 Test Method

-This test method proceeds by clamping the specimen into the pendulum impact test fixture with the striking edge of the pendulum facing the notched side.
+ASTM D256 test method proceeds by clamping the specimen into the pendulum impact test fixture with the striking edge of the pendulum facing the notched side.
 The pendulum is then released and made to strike the specimen.
-The hammer is increased in weight if the breakage does not occur and the impact strength of the materials is recorded.
+The hammer increases in weight if the breakage does not occur and the impact strength of the materials is recorded.

 Test procedures A, C, and D

-In these methods, the notch produces a stress concentration that increases the probability of a brittle, rather than a ductile, fracture.
+The notch produces a stress concentration that increases the probability of a brittle, rather than a ductile, fracture.
 The specimen is held in an expanded vertical cantilever beam and is broken by the swing of the pendulum.
-The energy expended in tossing the portion of the specimen is determined.
+The amount of energy expended in tossing the portion of the specimen is determined.

 Test procedure E